jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

 Constraints are changes in the probability of particular actions, an incentive landscape.

-change the ncentive landscape by making the way you want people to do things the easy way to do things.
+Change the incentive landscape by making the way you want people to do things the easy way to do things.

 Architecture represents the significant design decisions that shape a system, where significant is measured by the cost of change. - *Grady Booch*